Can TMJ Be Caused by an Accident?

 Our client had bilateral arthroscopic TMJ surgery and subsequently underwent open joint surgery on one side, we turned down an offer of $200,000 and at trial, a Nassau County jury returned a verdict of $1.3 million which was reduced to $567,000.
-The defense unsuccessfully tried to argue that the TMJ injury was caused by a lifetime of poor dental care.
+The insurance defense lawyer for State Farm unsuccessfully tried to argue that the TMJ injury was caused by a lifetime of poor dental care.